Betty Wei

-Betty Wei (born 1930) (Traditional Chinese: 魏白蒂) is a historian and a writer.
+Betty Wei (Traditional Chinese: 魏白蒂; July 25, 1930 – November 4, 2024) was a Chinese-born American historian and writer.

-Biography
+Life and career

-Born in China to Hsioh-ren Wei, a Chinese scientist, educator and diplomat, Wei moved to New York City at the age of 16.
+Born in Nanjing, China, to Hsioh-ren Wei, a Chinese scientist, educator and diplomat, Wei moved to New York City at the age of 16.
 She was the first Asian student to study at the Chapin School.

-She holds a bachelor's degree in Political Science from Bryn Mawr College and a master's degree in International Relations and Law from New York University.
+Wei had a bachelor's degree in Political Science from Bryn Mawr College and a master's degree in International Relations and Law from New York University.